Airbus Software Engineer Salary in Madrid Metropolitan Area | €32.7K-€53.6K+ | Levels.fyi

 The median Software Engineer compensation in Madrid Metropolitan Area package at Airbus totals €53.6K per year.
-View the base salary, stock, and bonus breakdowns for Airbus's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Airbus's total compensation packages.
 Last updated: 9/30/2025

 Company